 Bill Perkins is an American businessman, hedge fund manager and recreational poker player.
 He was born on February 2nd, 1969 in Jersey City, NJ.

-He’s earned most of his wealth originally from managing large oil companies, then moved on to trading stocks at a huge volume.
+He’s earned most of his wealth originally from trading with commodities in New York, then moved on to trading stocks at a huge volume.
 In 2013, he founded his own hedge fund Skylar Capital.

 – Key Career Dates –

 - 1991: He begins his career as a trader at the New York Mercantile Exchange.